micfrost/Java-Functional-Interface-Predicate-Regex/README.md

 - **Criteria Check**: Ensures passwords are at least 8 characters long, contain at least one uppercase letter, and one digit.
 - **Use of Predicate.not()**: Demonstrates the use of `Predicate.not()` to negate the result of a predicate for validation.

+## Java Features
+- **Functional Programming**: Employs Java's functional programming constructs for concise and readable code.
+- **Regular Expressions**: Uses regular expressions to check for uppercase letters and digits.
+- **Java Predicates**: Demonstrates the use of `Predicate` interface for conditional checks.

 ## How to Use
 1. **Run the Application**: Start by running the `Main` class.
 2. **Enter a Password**: Input a password when prompted.